-- If you do not satisfy our general entry requirements, the Foundation Centre offers multidisciplinary programmes to prepare you for a range of specified degree programmes.
+- If you do not satisfy our general entry requirements, the Foundation Programme offers multidisciplinary programmes to prepare you for a range of specified degree programmes.

 - We are willing to consider applications for deferred entry from those who have well-structured plans for work or travel, for example.
 We may, however, need to restrict the number of deferred entry offers we make because we have to be careful not to fill too many of next year’s places in advance.
 However, if you do apply for a deferred place and are unsuccessful, you are welcome to reapply the following year.